chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 used.
 Short public keys and anonymous servers should be used with great caution.
-Implementations and users must be careful when deciding which certificates and certificate authorities are acceptable; a dishonest certificate authority can do tremendous damage.
+Implementations and users must be careful when deciding which certificates and certificate authorities are acceptable; a dishonest certificate authority can cause tremendous damage.